wandoelmo/WIFI-X-HORA-API-Mikrotik-/README.md

 ## System Requirements

-Most current web servers with PHP & MySQL installed will be capable of running PHPNuxBill
+Most current web servers with PHP & MySQL installed will be capable of running WIFI X HORA

 Minimum Requirements